Wondering where to go on Zwift?

 The circuit is actually just the end of the route and does not take into account the 85km to get there.

-The main feature is a 7.8-mile climb with an average gradient of around 6%.
-Interestingly the actual route featured a 25% gradient, which is outside the capability of most smart trainers.
+The dominant feature is a 7.8-mile climb with an average gradient of around 6%.
+Interestingly, the actual route featured a 25% gradient, which is outside the capability of most smart trainers.

 Speaking personally, this is my least favourite course.
 Probably, the fact it goes past my work has something to do with it.

 It’s quite flat although it goes out into the Surrey Hills.
 It does not reflect the London 2012 course – a massive chunk of South London is missing.

 Leith Hill and Box Hill are also significantly easier to climb in real life.

 New York is an anomaly.
 I’ve been there and I don’t remember cycleways in the sky – although it’s a great idea.